stoyan/craft/README.md

 CRAFT has a spacial treatment for some files:

   * `package.json` - CRAFT overwrites the app name with the name provided by the user and sets the version to `1.0.0`
-  * `README.md` - it's completely rewritten with a simple app name and "Hello".
+  * `README.md` - it's completely rewritten with a barebone contents: the app name and the string "Hello".
 So feel free to add any useful text that shows up in github or npm, it will be gone in the newly-generated user app
-  * `postcraft.txt` - after the app is generated successfully the use is instructed to go to the new app and run `npm install .`.
-If you have any other words of wisdom, put them there so they can be shown to the user.
+  * `postcraft.txt` - after the app is generated successfully the user is instructed to go to the new app's dir and run `npm install .`.
+If you have any other words of wisdom, put them in `postcraft.txt` so they can be shown to the user.
 The file itself is deleted from the newly generated app

 CRAFT has a special treatment for all .CSS, .JS, .HTML and .JSON files.
-In all of these files all strings matching the name of template's name (read from `package.json`) are replaced with the name of the newly generated app (set by the user).
+In all of these files all strings matching the template's name (read from `package.json`) are replaced with the name of the newly generated app (set by the user).
 So if the user does...

     $ craft MyApp https://github.com/stoyan/fail/archive/master.zip